 The J’s physical doors may be only partially open, but we are still a community!
 Find resources below for pre-recorded and live-streamed events and activities for Youth (Early Childhood and School Age), Sports/Tennis, Fitness and Arts.

-If you missed our Live broadcast, here are links to the recorded sessions:
+If you missed our Live broadcast, here are links to some of the recorded sessions:

 - Poet Joy Ladin.
 “Refrigerator Magnets, Cut-Ups and Comfort: Poetry How-To and Reading.”
 For ages 10+.

 - Dr. Madeline Levine, author of Ready or Not: Preparing Our Kids to Thrive in an Uncertain and Rapidly Changing World